River Intelligence

 How Is the Bitcoin Price Determined?

-Because of its decentralized nature, Bitcoin doesn’t follow the monetary policy of governments, and Bitcoin is not backed by any underlying asset or government.
+The price volatility of Bitcoin has left many skeptics questioning the mathematical and economic basis of price movements while searching for a generalized justification for its valuation.
+Since Bitcoin is decentralized, it doesn’t follow the monetary policy of governments, and Bitcoin is not backed by any underlying asset or government.
 This creates skepticism among investors and consumers who appreciate the price stability signals a fiat currency enjoys from government policy and support.

 Supply and Demand for Bitcoin